FascinatedTV/Meta-Tic-Tac-Toe/README.md

 ## Code Structure
 - main.rs: Contains the main function, player definitions, and game loop.
 - game.rs: Contains game logic, board structures, and helper functions.

-## Additional Information
-- HumanPlayer: Prompts the user to enter a move by typing the index of the desired position.
-- RandomPlayer: Selects a move randomly from the available moves.
-- MonteCarlo: Implements Monte Carlo Tree Search for decision-making.
-The number of iterations and debug mode can be customized.

 ## Contact
 For further information or questions, please reach out to the repository owner.